jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 While Darth Taxi-Cab tried to stop Uber with lawsuits and government lobbying, it didn't work.
 Once people use mass-collaboration, it's too practical to be stopped.

-Taking an Uber is how easy it is to become a player god.
+Paying for an Uber is how easy it is to become a player god.

 With all this in mind, it's time to meet the hero of Techvolution.
-The one who'll defeat Darth Blockbuster, and bring on the era of mass-collaboration for all the player gods of Main Street.
+The one who'll defeat Darth Blockbuster, and bring on the era of mass-collaboration for all Main Street extras waiting to be cast for the role of a lifetime; being an Internet Age player god.

 ![collaboration](https://techvolution.io/content/images/2020/04/uber-ride-collaboration.jpg)

 _An Uber ride is collaboration.
-Fittingly, I got these images from a free image service called Unsplash.
-This website empowers anyone to share and use professional-grade images.
 Credit: [David Preston](https://unsplash.com/photos/rjd4Whp341I) [Dan Gold](https://unsplash.com/photos/kARZuSYMfrA)_

 ## Nice to Meet You, Stargazer